symbiote-h2020/SymbioteCloud/README.md

      - location_name
      - observed_property

-  For our example lets search for resources with name Sensor1.
-We do it by sending HTTP GET on symbIoTe Core Interface: http://core.symbiote.eu:8100/coreInterface/v1/query?name=Sensor1.
-Response containins a list of resources fulfilling the criteria:
+  For our example lets search for resources with name *Sensor1*.
+We can do this by sending an HTTP GET request on symbIoTe Core Interface: http://core.symbiote.eu:8100/coreInterface/v1/query?name=Sensor1.
+Response contains a list of resources fulfilling the criteria:

   ```
   [